[Study adapted from the video “Josephus, the Talmud, and the Omer“, from the series Establishing the Head of the Year.]

 So, the barley that sister Biderman found to be in flower on the 24th of December, give it about 6 more weeks and on the 6th of February 2021 Becca Biderman cited at least an Omer of aviv barley near Poriya Illit in Israel.
 In the following image we can see that this barley here is still green, it is still young, and it is still immature.
 But it is starting to turn this golden color.
 That is when you inspect it and that is when you hope to find what we call aviv (or medium dough).
 You only need a wave sheaf; you do not need a whole field of it because you only need to bring one sheaf.

 This contrasts with some of these other groups that are looking for harvestable fields.
-Let us mention this before we transition.
 If you see barley like this on the 6th of February, then you need to declare that 28th of February is the Wave Sheaf date.
 Because this barley will not make it until April 4th.
 There is no possible way, it cannot make it.
 It is just too long for barley to remain in the head.

 So, you know, when someone is claiming that another barley observer has made a false witness, that is a very serious charge, and I did not want to take part in a false charge.
 So, I spent several hours (I do not know, three, four, maybe five hours) speaking with sister Biderman and trying to basically disprove her witness.
 I was not able to do so.
 After having reviewed the photo-graphic evidence for four hours maybe five, I was not able to conclude anything other than that somebody did not want to see the aviv barley in that field.
 Now I do not know that, but it sure seemed difficult to miss from the evidence that I saw.

 So, based on that, we then published a report which we called the “Karaite Aviv Barley Report Impartial” and of course, as you might suspect, Devorah’s Date Tree wrote to demand of us that we take the video down.
-We did but not without protest, and so you can go here to the URL.
+We did but not without protest.

 We wrote an open letter to Devorah’s Date Tree regarding her email, video takedown, and talking with her asking her some basic questions.
 How could you miss the barley in a field that is only the size of two football or two soccer fields?
 How could anyone miss that barley?
 You look at the picture here.